 Skip to main content

-Through strategic planning, evaluating and analyzing data, implementing community-based programs, establishing policy, cataloging resources, identifying violence prevention funding sources, providing training, and promoting effective partnerships, the OVCP direct the violence prevention, intervention, and reduction efforts in the City of Columbia.
+Through strategic planning, data collection and analysis, community-based program implementation, cataloging resources, identifying and managing violence prevention funding, conducting training, providing technical assistance, and promoting effective partnerships, the ONSE directs the violence prevention and intervention efforts in the City of Columbia.

-The Director for the Office of Violent Crime Prevention serves as the City of Columbia’s violent crime prevention expert and will provide consultation to City leadership, as well as coordinate efforts with other government agencies
+The Director for the Office of Neighborhood Safety and Engagement serves as the City of Columbia’s violent crime prevention expert and provides consultation to City leadership, as well as coordinate efforts with other government agencies.

 Our Aim

-To uphold the City of Columbia’s mission of providing bold leadership and exemplary services to advance the quality of life for everyone, the Office of Violent Crime Prevention (OVCP) aims to coordinate the City’s efforts of implementing prevention, intervention, and enforcement initiatives to reduce violent crime.
-The OVCP will accomplish its aims through strategic planning, engagement, coordination, programming, development, in addition to data evaluation and analysis.
+To uphold the City of Columbia’s mission of providing bold leadership and exemplary services to advance the quality of life for everyone, the Office of Neighborhood Safety and Engagement (ONSE) aims to coordinate the City’s efforts of implementing prevention, intervention, and initiatives to reduce violent crime.
+The ONSE will accomplish its aim through its three pillars.

 Our Goal